“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 Flash-forward 35 years and nowadays I’m an “old-timer” in this business.

-So I get invited to speak at a lot of conventions and seminars.
-Like AWAI’s Bootcamp, for example.
+So I get invited to speak at a lot of conventions and seminars for copywriters, freelance writers, and Internet marketers.

-At Bootcamp, I meet a lot of budding young copywriters, and they usually try to get me to read some samples of their copy.
+At these seminars, I meet a lot of budding young writers, and they usually try to get me to read some samples of their work.

 Why Are These 3 Young Copywriters Having So Much Success?